 Due to the complexity of the closure report, DM focused the remainder of 2006 to evaluate previous historical data against RECAP 2003 closure criteria and procured the services of a qualified vendor to prepare the closure report along with a soil re-use plan for the excavated soil.
-This report will be submitted to LDEQ in 2007.
+This report was submitted to LDEQ in June 2007.
+A letter granting approval for a No Further Action At This Time (NFAATT) designation is expected from LDEQ in 2008.